Gospel Music Festival at Loretta Lynn’s Ranch Expands for 2020 Labor Day Weekend September 2 - September 6, 2020 - Southern Gospel News SGNScoops Digital

 “We are thrilled to see so much excitement for this year’s Gospel Music Festival.
 In planning an event of this size, we want to keep growing,” proclaimed Jeff Sneed.

-With the 2020 Gospel Fest in full swing, comedian Mickey Bell will emcee on Friday from 10:00 -6:30 p.m.
-Guests with tickets will enjoy Ernie Haase & Signature Sound, Karen Peck & New River, Chuck Wagon Gang, Troy Burns Family and The Freemans.
+With the 2020 Gospel Fest in full swing, comedian Mickey Bell will emcee on Friday from 10:00 – 6:30 p.m.
+Guests with tickets will enjoy Ernie Haase and Signature Sound, Karen Peck and New River, The Chuck Wagon Gang, The Troy Burns Family, and The Freemans.

 Beginning at 7:30 p.m., Evangelist C.T.
 Townsend will lead a full Camp Meetin’ on the Ranch with no admission charge.
-Music will feature The Sneed Family & Tony Gore.
+Music will feature The Sneed Family and Tony Gore.

 Visitors on Saturday will enjoy the Coal Miner’s Car Show.
 The music from the stage will go from 10:00 a.m. until 10:00 p.m.
-The admission ticket for the day will bring Jeff & Sheri Easter, The Perrys, The Steeles, The Sound, Wilmington Celebration Choir, Johnny Minick & the Steward Brothers, Wade Spencer, Master Peace Quartet.
+The admission ticket for the day will bring Jeff and Sheri Easter, The Perrys, The Steeles, The Sound, Wilmington Celebration Choir, Johnny Minick and the Steward Brothers, Wade Spencer, and Master Peace Quartet.
 Tony Gore joins The Sneed Family, as part of the “Like Never Before” Tour.
 The Sneed Family, as hosts for the weekend, will perform at all programs.

 The Gospel Music Festival at the Loretta Lynn Ranch will be held in the pavilion at the ranch campgrounds.
 “We are honored that the Loretta Lynn Ranch again welcomes the return of Gospel Music,” said Sneed.